How To Start an Online Coffee Business

 - Your Shopping Cart

-Quick Note: A list of resources can be found at the end of this article.
+Quick Note: An additional list of important resources can be found at the end of this article.

-Deciding on your product is important because it impacts who your audience or your intended market is (or will be).
-Additionally, you may need to work out a way to get a hold of this inventory ahead of time.
+Deciding on your product to sell is important because it impacts who your audience or your intended market is (or will be).
+Additionally, you may need to work out a way to get a hold of this inventory ahead of time or at a wholesale rate.
 This means finding your product source.

-Not sure what to sell with your online coffee shop?
+Not sure what to sell with your online coffee store?
 Here are a few ideas:

-- Why not sell your own coffee roast from a single origin coffee bean?
-Order your green coffee beans from websites like Sweet Maria's, roast them, package them, and sell them.
+- Roasted Beans – Why not sell your own coffee roast from a single origin coffee bean?
+Order your green coffee beans from websites like Sweet Maria's, roast them, package them, and sell them!

-- Sell coffee art, coffee signs, coffee pour-over holders, etc.
+- Artsy stuff – Sell coffee art, coffee signs, mugs, cups, holders, Thermos containers, coffee pour-over holders, etc.

 Know Your Target Market

 While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be very, very, very specific with who your target market is and cater your entire online enterprise towards them.